-Home Inspection Services is a simple and reliable resource which will assist professional estate agents to comply with the new Consumer Protection Act and will also help agents fulfill their ethical obligations to both their buyers and their sellers – without compromising the sale!
+Home Inspection Services is a simple and reliable resource which will assist professional estate agents to comply with the new Consumer Protection Act.
+We will also help agents fulfill their ethical obligations to both their buyers and their sellers – without compromising the sale!

-We understand the needs of estate agents who are looking for a quick, simple and streamlined inspection process which will enable the agent to provide an ethical and legally bullet-proof service – without bogging down the sale!
+We at Home Inspection Services understand the needs of estate agents who are looking for a quick, simple and streamlined inspection process that will enable the agent to provide an ethical and legally bullet-proof service – without bogging down the sale!

 We Assist Estate Agents with Pre-Sale Compliance

-Home Inspection Services has combined its in-depth experience in the real estate, property inspection and building industries with best international practice to provide an inspection model which quickly, easily and seamlessly fulfills the needs of buyers, sellers and estate agents.
+Home Inspection Services has combined its in-depth experience in the real estate, property inspection and building industries.
+We are guided by the best international ethical practices and provide an inspection model which quickly, easily and seamlessly fulfills the needs of buyers, sellers and estate agents.

-Our reports satisfy the provisions of the Consumer Protection Act and also provides definite advantages to professional estate agents who want the best of both worlds – fast,trouble-free sales and happy, satisfied buyers and sellers.
+Our reports satisfy the provisions of the Consumer Protection Act.
+We provide definite advantages to professional estate agents who want the best of both worlds – fast, trouble-free sales as well as happy, satisfied buyers and sellers.

 Buyers Are Nervous

 Besides being nervous at their largest purchase to date, research shows that buyers use defects as a negotiating tool on a ration of 10:1.
 A buyer will generally over-estimate the cost of repairing a defect and will often ask for a price reduction worth ten times the actual cost of fixing the defect.
-With full disclosure and a cost estimate to repair a far more realistic picture can emerge.
+With full disclosure as well as a cost estimate to repair, we can provide a far more realistic picture in this process.

 Every Consumer Has the Right to Receive the True Facts.

-With the new Consumer Protection Act due for implementation in April 2011, the tricky issue of latent and patent defect raises its head again.
+With the new Consumer Protection Act implemented in April 2011, the tricky issue of latent and patent defect raises its head all the time.

 The Act states that all defects must be divulged to the estate agent and the buyer.